Crazy Story: Critical reception

 "Crazy Story" received generally positive reviews from critics.
 Alphonse Pierre of Pitchfork praised Von's storytelling, especially the elements that make the story vivid and coherent and his ability to insert characters and dialogue in his verses with ease.
 For Trey Alston by Vulture the song set the tone for Von’s career and raised the potential for surreal lyricism in drill.
 Revolt Tv instead declared that "Crazy Story" represented an infectious hit that cemented Bennett as one of the best storytellers in hip hop with that record alone, thanks to dynamic flows in it and cadences coinciding with his storytelling, also taking drill music to greater heights.
 While Mark Braboy that wrote for Complex, defined songs like those from "Crazy Story" series and "Took Her to the O" as pieces that brought back catchy narrative sing-alongs, reminiscent of what Slick Rick did with "Children's Story"; plus he defined King Von as thoughtful, skillful lyricist, and different from others Chicago drill artists as able to deliver it in a ferocious and resonating package that was unrivaled.
 HotNewHipHop declared that “Crazy Story” created the foundations, that with his subsequent efforts, cemented him as one of drill’s great storytellers.
-While Will Schube by npr wrote that the track encapsulates everything that made him the next voice of Chicago rap, being both witty and tragic, and stucked between justifying violence and lamenting the fact that it ever had to come to that.
+While Will Schube by npr wrote that the track encapsulates everything that made him the next voice of Chicago rap, being both witty and tragic, and stuck between justifying violence and lamenting the fact that it ever had to come to that.